Michelle Tam’s recipes are often Asian- influenced, often California-inspired, and always popping with flavor.

 Slowly, through the course of many great meals, I came to the realization that food quality matters.
 Though I still subscribed to the “fat-is-bad” conventional wisdom, I began making regular visits to local farmers’ markets and seeking out fresh, locally-grown whole foods.
 Frankly, it just tasted better than the processed junk I’d been eating before.
 I no longer dreamed of spending my life developing flavor compounds for food conglomerates.

-I moved to San Francisco to earn a doctorate in clinical pharmacy at UCSF just as the Bay Area food scene exploded.
-(Years later, UCSF gave me an award for quitting pharmacy!)
-My sister was a professional chef in some of the best kitchens in town, so I was fully plugged into the local restaurant scene, eagerly following the comings and goings of San Francisco’s foodie hotspots.
+I moved to San Francisco to earn a doctorate in clinical pharmacy at UC San Francisco just as the Bay Area food scene exploded.
+(Weirdly enough, years later, UCSF gave me an award for quitting pharmacy!)
+My sister was a professional chef in some of the best kitchens in the city, so I was fully plugged into the local restaurant scene, eagerly following the comings and goings of San Francisco’s foodie hotspots.
 And when I’d fly to the East Coast to visit my boyfriend, we descended like vultures on New York City restaurants.
 Trips to Europe or Asia?
 Forget seeing the sights; I was there to eat.

-Appropriately enough, my now-husband proposed to me in the middle of a lavish ten-course meal.
-It’s the only chef’s tasting menu I have no recollection of eating.
+Appropriately enough, my now-husband proposed to me in the middle of a lavish ten-course meal at a Michelin-starred restaurant.
+(It was such a shock that it’s the only chef’s tasting menu I have no recollection of eating.)

 It wasn’t until after we had kids and moved to the ’burbs that I took notice of the muffin-top that was poking up out of my waistband.
 After Big-O and Lil-O were born, I wanted to ditch the loose flesh—and get stronger, too.
 So I did what any crazy-busy working mom would do: I subscribed to fitness magazines and ordered a bunch of home exercise videos.
 For well over a year, I did heart-pounding cardio moves in the garage every night.
 I counted calories.
 I lost weight.